-From FY 2013 to FY 2014
+From FY 2015 to FY 2016

-Changes in the MRF valuation during FY 2014 included:
+Changes in the MRF valuation during FY 2016 included:

-- 1) New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 7, "Military Retirement Benefit Liabilities"; - 2) Updated non-disability retiree decrement rates; - 3) New mortality improvement factors; and - 4) Updated CSB/Redux take-rates
+- 1) Enactment of the Blended Retirement System (BRS) - New economic assumptions due to the Federal Accounting Standards Advisory Board (FASAB) financial reporting Statement of Federal Financial Accounting Standards 33 (SFFAS No. 33), discussed further in Note 7, "Military Retirement Benefit Liabilities"; - 3) Updated mortality improvement factors (Society of Actuaries' Mortality Projection Scale 2015) - 4) Updated Active and Reserve Component mortality assumptions

-Items (1) - (4) are all classified as assumption changes in the actuarial valuation.
-Of the changes listed above, the new mortality improvement factors are the most substantial.
-Factors based on the Society of Actuaries' "Mortality Improvement Scale MP-2014 Report" (MP-2014) were approved for use in the 2014 MRF valuation.
-MP-2014 is a full generational scale used to project increasing life expectancies.
-It is based on mortality improvement trends found in the U.S. general population and converges to an ultimate 1 percent annual rate.
+Item (1) is a MRS plan amendment change.
+Items (2) - (4) are all classified as assumption changes in the actuarial valuation.
+Of the changes listed above, the revised economic assumptions are the most substantial.
 SFFAS No. 33 requires the use of a yield curve based on marketable Treasury securities to determine the interest rates used to calculate actuarial liabilities for federal financial statements.
 Historical experience is the basis for expectations about future trends in marketable Treasury securities.
-Beginning this year, the yield curve was provided by the Office of Economic Policy (the series of Treasury spot rates was provided by the Office of Thrift Supervision in prior years).
-The DoD Board of Actuaries approved items (2) - (4) at their July 2014 meeting.
-Item (1) is prescribed and therefore the resulting economic assumptions will be different than those assumed by the DoD Board of Actuaries for funding calculations.

-The implementation of BBA 2013 was a legislative benefit change during FY 2014 having a small impact on the valuation for service members hired after December 31, 2013.
+The yield curve was provided by the Treasury Office of Economic Policy (the series of Treasury spot rates was provided by the Office of Thrift Supervision in prior years).
+The DoD Board of Actuaries approved items (3) - (4) at their July 2016 meeting, as well as provided guidance in valuing the item (1) plan amendment.
+Item (2) is prescribed and therefore the resulting economic assumptions will be different than those assumed by the DoD Board of Actuaries for funding calculations.

-For FY 2015
+For FY 2017 and Beyond